 See our full Canon PowerShot G1 X Mark III review

 If you’re looking for a professional-grade camera for product photography, the Sony A7R IV is one of the best you can get.
 Not only does it have a 61MP sensor boasting one of the highest resolutions around, but it also has Pixel Shift Multi Shooting, which can combine multiple images to create images up to 240MP in size.

 And when you’re shooting products, a.k.a. things that don’t move, you’re free to take full advantage of such modes!
 This also means that the handling niggles of the A7 series – their slightly boxy construction and balancing issues with big lenses – aren’t such an issue, as you likely aren’t trekking outdoors with them when shooting products.

 There is a newer Sony A7R V available - but that costs more without increasing resolution.
 The A7R IV is one of the best high-resolution cameras you can get for product photography – to get more pixels and image detail than this, you have to venture into the world of medium format.
 Speaking of which...

 It’s been a few years since Fujifilm turned the world of large-sensor medium format cameras on its head with its mirrorless GFX series.
-The GFX 100S, while still costing a chunk of change, is the most affordable camera in the series yet, and is the best way to capture products with unprecedented levels of detail.
+The GFX 100S, while still costing a chunk of change, is the most affordable camera in the series with a massive 100MP sensor, and is the best way to capture products with unprecedented levels of detail.

 A triple-digit megapixel count meets an in-body stabilization system and an easily understandable control layout, making medium format more accessible than ever.
 It’s a heavy camera (though your wallet will be much lighter once you’ve bought it if that’s any consolation), but it’s one of the best ways to capture professional, high-resolution product images right now.